Roadcrosser/channelpoint-hue/readme.md

 # Twitch Channel Points Philips Hue integration

+Requirements:

+ - a Philips Hue Bridge (it's the box you press a button with to connect it with your streamdeck I think)
+ - a Philips Hue
+ - at least Affiliate on Twitch for access to channel points

 (I don't have either so I've never tested any of this)

 1. Install [Python3.7+](https://www.python.org/downloads/) if you haven't.